aardvarkpepper/cubiczirconia/frontend/README.md

     Reconsider UserThemes.jsx.
 See how the axios call has nothing to do with any front end component.
 It's just a call, it's just data.
 ID is pulled from URL, then put into a call to the backend; apart from that there's no interaction between front and backend and database.
     ***** END THEME NOTES

+    Cleanup files (e.g. userSettings is now component, not a page.)

  -->

 # User App Front End